 The charity sector currently lacks the consistent and comprehensive data needed for robust analysis of funding by cause.
-Fortunately, more and more funders are making their data publicly available through platforms like 360Giving, while organisations like the Charities Aid Foundation and NCVO collate and publish data on giving behaviour and levels of funding.
-Comparing different sources of data on funding with data on charities offers insights into where there may be potential for cause-related networks to have impact.
+Fortunately, more and more funders are making their data publicly available through platforms like <a href="Mose-action-sector

 We reviewed NCVO Almanac data to better understand the distribution of charities across a sample of cause areas.
 Looking exclusively at the number of charities in a cause area, culture and recreation, children or young people (including parent-teacher associations, and scout groups and youth clubs), education (including playgroups and nurseries), religious organisations, and social care have over 10,000 charitable organisations in the UK dedicated to each of them.
 In contrast, employment and training, housing, law and advocacy, and research have fewer than 5,000 organisations each.